JJBittner/Anomaly-Ontologies/AnomalyProcessOntology_README.md

 - `cco:has_input`
 - `cco:has_output`
 - `cco:is_about`
+- `has bounded temporality interval`
-- `apo:APO_0000053` – marks start of bounded temporality interval
+- `marks start of bounded temporality interval`
-- `apo:APO_0000054` – marks end of bounded temporality interval
+- `marks end of bounded temporality interval`

 ## Dependencies
 - [Anomaly Continuant Ontology (ACO)](../Anomaly-Ontology)